Bwc9876/CodeReview/README.md

 Code Review Workflow for IT Programming at BCTC West
 ## Abstract
 ### Flow
 Through this web interface, students will be able to request a code reviews and enter them into a bounty-like system.
 Seniors will then be notified of this post and a senior can claim a review.
 After the review has concluded the senior then fills out a rubric and enters their additional notes/comments.
-Finally the instructor will then be able to take that data and enter the grades into another grading system accordingly.
+Finally, the instructor will then be able to take that data and enter the grades into another grading system accordingly.
 ### UI
 Basic material design layout and UI with primary, secondary, and accent colors.
 ## Technical
-Using active directory, users will login to post request for reviews, on posting an email will be sent to seniors and the instructor.
+Using active directory, users will log in to post request for reviews, on posting an email will be sent to seniors and the instructor.
 Once a senior accepts the review, the instructor will receive an email.
 Upon completion of the code review, the instructor will get a final email with the notes the senior has given.
 ### Environment Variables
-- DEV_STAGE: The current stage of development options are: Dev, Prod, and Github
+- DEV_STAGE: The current stage of development options are: Dev, Prod, and GitHub
 - SECRET_KEY: Key to use in production as the django secret key
 - EMAIL_HOST: The email server host we're connecting to
 - EMAIL_USER: The username of the email we'll use to send notifications